 Awards and Nominations

-Upon its initial release, Touch of Evil received little to no major awards recognition in the United States and was largely dismissed as a B-movie.
-However, European critics, particularly at the 1958 Brussels World’s Fair, praised the film.
-Over time, its reputation has grown immensely.
-In 1993, for example, the United States Library of Congress selected it for preservation in the National Film Registry for being “culturally, historically, or aesthetically significant.”
+Upon its initial release, Touch of Evil received little critical recognition and no major awards.
+However, its reputation has grown immensely over the decades.
+In 1993, the United States Library of Congress selected it for preservation in the National Film Registry for being “culturally, historically, or aesthetically significant.”

 Behind the Scenes Insights

-• Orson Welles was originally hired only to act as Hank Quinlan.
-However, star Charlton Heston misunderstood and thought Welles was also directing.
-Heston then told the studio he would only do the film if Welles directed it.
+- Orson Welles was originally only hired to act as Hank Quinlan.
+Star Charlton Heston misunderstood and believed Welles was also directing.
+Heston told the studio he would only do the film if Welles directed, forcing their hand.

 Inspirations and References

-The film is based on the 1956 novel Badge of Evil by Whit Masterson, a pseudonym for the writing duo Robert Wade and Bill Miller.
-Orson Welles adapted the source material, but he made significant changes to the characters and themes.
-Consequently, he shifted the focus from a straightforward mystery to a complex character study.
+The film is based on the 1956 pulp novel Badge of Evil by Whit Masterson, a pseudonym for writing duo Robert Wade and Bill Miller.
+Welles reportedly dismissed the novel, claiming he never read it and was only attracted by the title.
+Nonetheless, the core plot of a corrupt cop framing a suspect remains intact.

 Alternate Endings and Deleted Scenes